tnm/redweb/README.md

 Install and Run
 ---------------

 Installation is simple.
-The only requirements are [Redis](http://code.google.com/p/redis/ "Redis"), [Bottle](http://github.com/defnull/bottle "Bottle"), and the Python interface for Redis [redis-py](http://github.com/andymccurdy/redis-py "redis-py") (the latter two are included here).
+The only requirements are [Redis](http://code.google.com/p/redis/ "Redis"), [Bottle](http://github.com/defnull/bottle "Bottle"), and the Python interface for Redis [redis-py](http://github.com/andymccurdy/redis-py "redis-py").

-Make sure Bottle and redis-py are in your PYTHONPATH.
+Install Bottle and redis-py.
 Start your Redis server, head to the Redweb directory, and then:

 `python redweb.py`